adriangb/di/docs/wiring.md

 ## Performance

-Reflection (inspecting function signatures for dependencies) *is* slow.
+Reflection (inspecting function signatures for dependencies) _is very slow_.
 For this reason, `di` tries to avoid it as much as possible.
 The best way to avoid extra introspection is to re-use [Solved Dependants].